How to Start a Non-Profit Organization?

 - Executive summary – This is a brief overview of the contents highlighted in the business plan.

-- Products and services – In this section, an individual should explain the exact need and value that the nonprofit will be creating.
-Apart from membership and events, the nonprofit can offer additional products like t-shirts to help raise money for the cause.
+- Products and services – In this section, an individual should explain the exact need and value that the non-profit will be creating.
+Apart from membership and events, the non-profit can offer additional products such as t-shirts to help raise money for the cause.